zjunlp/SkillNet-Gym/README.md

 ## 🛠️ Build Your Own SkillNet-Gym

 SkillNet-Gym is not only a fixed benchmark.
 It is also a recipe for constructing new dynamic skill benchmarks as the skill ecosystem changes.
-1. Build Graph
-2. Sample
-3. Synthesis Tasks

-**Building a directed skill graph — and synthesizing verifiable multi-skill coding tasks from it.**
+The core pipeline consists of two stages: **Building a directed skill graph and synthesizing tasks from it.**

-SkillNet-Gym is the open reference implementation for the pipeline described in *"SkillNet-Gym: Skill-Graph-Driven Auto-Synthesis of Verifiable Multi-Skill Coding Tasks"*.
-It contains two complementary sub-pipelines:

 1. **Graph construction** (`skillnet_gym.graph`) — search, filter, dedup, and
    scenario-align a corpus of skills into a directed acyclic **skill graph**,